 10. The NEF sends an HTTP "204 No Content" response to the SMF.

 11-12.
-When receiving the notification with the URI for AF acknowledgement from the NEF, the AF invokes Nnef_TrafficInfluence_AppRelocationInfo service operation by sending an HTTP POST request to the resource URI "{afAckUri}" to acknowledge the notification, and the NEF sends a "204 No Content" response to the AF.
+When receiving the notification with the URI for AF acknowledgement from the NEF, the AF invokes Nnef_TrafficInfluence_AppRelocationInfo service operation by sending an HTTP POST request to the callback URI "{afAckUri}" to acknowledge the notification, and the NEF sends a "204 No Content" response to the AF.

 13-14.
-When receiving the AF acknowledgement from the AF, to forward it to the SMF, the NEF invokes Nsmf_EventExposure_AppRelocationInfo service operation by sending an HTTP POST request to the resource URI "{ackUri}", and the SMF sends a "204 No Content" response to the NEF.
+When receiving the AF acknowledgement from the AF, to forward it to the SMF, the NEF invokes Nsmf_EventExposure_AppRelocationInfo service operation by sending an HTTP POST request to the callback URI "{ackUri}", and the SMF sends a "204 No Content" response to the NEF.

 If the AF traffic influence request affects ongoing PDU session, the traffic influence procedure is performed as depicted in Figure 5.5.3.3-2.